A Murder Is Announced: Setting

 This novel is set just after World War II.
-Characters in the novel are still dealing with food rationing and the laws supporting it.
+Characters in the novel are still dealing with food rationing and the laws supporting it (which ended in 1954).
 This complicates communication with the police, as people in the village use barter as well as the coupons to get the food items they need.
 Furthermore, the connections among people in a village, and the extent to which they know and accept people new to the village, form an important aspect of this novel.

 Robert Barnard remarks that Christie's first novel, The Mysterious Affair at Styles, is "one of the few Christies anchored in time and space: we are in Essex, during the First World War."
 His commentary on all of Christie's novels and short stories seems to miss the strong ties to time and place in A Murder Is Announced.